Fixed vs Variable Finance Rates Explained

 There are a multitude of industry terms and jargon within car finance that can send your head into a spin.
 With any finance package you will hear the terms ‘fixed’ and ‘variable’ rates mentioned, so when sourcing the most appropriate finance agreement for your next car, it is your Account Manager’s job to ensure you understand the benefits or risks that come with the various options that you may be eligible for, and each option will be discussed thoroughly to ensure that your finance proposal is most suitable to you and your circumstances.

 Sourcing a finance agreement for your next car is a bit like a mortgage agreement for a house, that is why choosing to arrange your agreement through a broker is the same as using a mortgage broker to source the most suitable package for you.
-Most finance products are not jut for brand new vehicles from a franchise dealership, but can be available for everything from preowned cars from a dealership, a vehicle purchased at a car auction, or even for a private sale.
+Most finance products are not just for brand new vehicles from a franchise dealership, but can be available for everything from preowned cars from a dealership, a vehicle purchased at a car auction, or even for a private sale.
 Here at Oracle Car Finance, we understand that picking the right car finance product might not always seem straight forward, therefore our experts are on hand to help you find the right product for your needs.

 Fixed Rate Loans Explained

+On fixed rate loans, interest rates stay the same for entirety of the loan’s term and will therefore not change with fluctuation in the market, allowing the borrower to have standardised monthly payments.
 It is, of course, a popular choice for those who prefer the stability of their outgoings, knowing that a set amount is due each month and you can budget your other expenditures accordingly.
 You can then just continue to pay the same amount until the end of the agreement.

 Variable Rate Loans Explained